Choristoneura fumiferana: Occurrences

-Instead of affecting the whole area subject to budworm infestation, some past outbreaks have occurred in separate regions.
+Instead of affecting the entire area available for budworm infestation, past outbreaks have tended to occur in separate regions.
 For example, in the lower St. Lawrence and Gaspé regions, radial-growth studies of balsam fir and white spruce confirmed outbreaks known to have taken place in lower St. Lawrence in 1878 and 1912.
 The Gaspé area was thought to have escaped those outbreaks, but Blais found that the 1912 outbreak had covered more than 2 million ha in that region.
 Within affected regions, epidemics did not recur regularly.

 In 1965, Blais obtained further evidence from the radial growth on basal disks of balsam fir, white spruce, and black spruce (susceptible species), and non-susceptible white pine in the Laurentide Park, Quebec.
 He concluded that outbreaks occurred in 1704, 1748, 1808, 1834, 1910, and 1947.
 The more recent outbreaks seemed to be more severe than earlier ones, possibly due to an increase of highly susceptible balsam fir and a decrease of less susceptible white spruce following harvesting operations.